hellmarbecker/blog/_posts/2023-01-12-building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 WHERE `country_code` = 'DE';
 ```

 Here's where you would apply any other filtering, massaging, joining, or whatever you would do in an ETL process.
-But let's leave Confluent Cloud here and move on the the next step.
+But let's leave Confluent Cloud for now, and move on the the next step.

 ## Ingesting the Data into Polaris